-According to the 2016 Job Outlook report published by the National Association of Colleges and Employers (NACE), business is one of the top degrees in demand.
-Almost 70% of employers surveyed by NACE plan to screen students by their GPA using a 3.0 as a cutoff.
-Next, employers will review candidate's resumes for critical skills and attributes, including:
+According to the 2017 Job Outlook report published by the National Association of Colleges and Employers (NACE), business is the top degree in demand.
+70% of employers surveyed by NACE plan to screen students by their GPA using a 3.0 as a cutoff.
+Employers will also review candidates for critical skills and attributes including the eight career readiness competencies: